The Enemy of the World: Reception

-Prior to its 2013 rediscovery, The Enemy of the World received a mixed-to-positive reception.
+Prior to its 2013 rediscovery, The Enemy of the World received a mixed reception.
 The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping criticized the editing and wrote, "Troughton's fun villainy apart, it all feels rather irrelevant."
 In Doctor Who: The Television Companion (1998), David J. Howe, Mark Stammers, and Stephen James Walker wrote that the serial "must still be considered the weakest story of the fifth season, and one so markedly different in style from the others - most obviously in its lack of alien monsters - that it really sticks out like a sore thumb."
 They did praise the writing, dialogue, and Troughton's performance, though noted that Jamie and Victoria could act out of character.
 In 2009, Patrick Mulkern gave the serial four out of five stars, praising Troughton, the dystopian setting, and new characters.
 However, he wrote, "It purports to be a political thriller and is far from thrilling," with a let-down in setting and dialogue, as well as Jamie and Victoria not suited to their roles.
 In an addendum written after the missing episodes had been found, he commented that his critiques remained the same.

 J.R.
 Southall of Starburst praised the guest cast Barry Letts's direction.
-He wrote, "It’s a story that never entirely engages as a children’s version of an adult story type, but it’s really not that far from achieving its goals, and it’s much faster, much bigger and much more engaging than many other stories of its time."
+He wrote, "It's a story that never entirely engages as a children's version of an adult story type, but it's really not that far from achieving its goals, and it's much faster, much bigger and much more engaging than many other stories of its time."
 The A.V.
-Club's Christopher Bahn called the story "highly entertaining" and praised Salamander's characterization as an evil foil to the Doctor, as well as the serial's ability to subvert expectations.
+Clubs Christopher Bahn called the story "highly entertaining" and praised Salamander's characterization as an evil foil to the Doctor, as well as the serial's ability to subvert expectations.
 In 2014, John Sinnott of DVD Talk highly recommended The Enemy of the World release and gave the content four out of five stars, writing, "While the story is very good, if unusual for Doctor Who, it is Patrick Troughton who makes the serial work."
 Charlie Jane Anders, on the other hand, ranked the serial 213 out of 254 of Doctor Who stories in 2015, describing it as "tragically silly and dull."

 The Enemy of the World enjoyed a positive re-evaluation by fans after it was rediscovered, increasing in positive ratings in the Doctor Who Magazine poll by almost 15%, moving from 139th best story in 2009 to 56th in 2014.
 In Doctor Who Magazine it ranked the 10th best 1960s story in 2014 and the 7th best (out of 21) Second Doctor story in 2023, for the programme's 60th anniversary.